JoaoGadelha/credere/README.md

 ### `npm start`

 This runs the app in development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view the frontend it in the browser or [http://localhost:7000](http://localhost:7000) view the backend.
+Open [http://localhost:3000](http://localhost:3000) to view the frontend in the browser or [http://localhost:7000](http://localhost:7000) to view the backend.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+To run the tests, either for backend or frontend, type:

 ### `npm test`

-Runs all the tests.
-All tests are named 'functions.test.js', either for the frontend or backend tests.
+All tests are named 'functions.test.js' for both frontend or backend tests.